GoogleCloudPlatform/cloud-bigtable-examples/java/jetty-managed-vm/README.md

 # Cloud Bigtable on Managed VM's<br />(Hello World for Cloud Bigtable)

+With the Jetty runtime one can debug in the Docker container on a local machine.

 This app provides:

 1. A web interface that uses Cloud Bigtable to track the number of visits from an opaque version of your Google account.